paddywwoof/pi3d_book/Complicated.rst

 unif[48] in python is unif[16][0] in the shader.)
 But what exactly is it doing?
 Well the vertex shader is very simple, essentially just setting the vertex location in gl_Position and flipping the image top to bottom as it sets the uniform variable texcoordout.
-In the fragment shader lines 26 to 29 loop nine times to increment the eventual pixel RGBA value texc.
+In the fragment shader, lines 26 to 29 loop nine times to increment the eventual pixel RGBA value texc.
 Each loop looks up the value from the PostProcess texture using Texture2D with a slightly offset coordinate dx[] and dy[] and a weighting factor f[]. unif[16][0]